mozilla/experimenter-docs/docs/desktop-frontend-testing.md

 > nimbus.debug

-2. Then fill in the required details and navigate to the following address
+2. You need to copy paste the following URL and fill in the required details.

-These steps assume you used the Preview functionality in Experimenter and the recipe is not yet deployed to production.
+For experiments that are already live:

+> about:studies?optin_slug=<YOUR_EXPERIMENT_SLUG>&optin_branch=<BRANCH_SLUG_TO_ENROLL>

+For experiments that are in "preview" mode:

 > about:studies?optin_slug=<YOUR_EXPERIMENT_SLUG>&optin_branch=<BRANCH_SLUG_TO_ENROLL>&optin_collection=nimbus-preview